aanelson/shiken/packages/widget_test_harness/README.md

 Uses Given, When, then, but unlike a lot of other test frameworks there is a single callback.

-based on the ebay given_when_then but improves the ability to use add mixins to have tests automatically configure themselves.
+based on the ebay given_when_then, but exposes setup in creation of hte harness which allows mixin or inheritance to reuse test setup/teardown code.

 ## Installation 💻